dsccommunity/ComputerManagementDsc/source/DSCResources/DSC_IEEnhancedSecurityConfiguration/README.md

 # Description

-The resource allows you to configure the IE Enhanced Security Configuration for both the role administrators and users.
+This resource allows you to configure the IE Enhanced Security Configuration for administrator or user roles.